 Without a crystal ball, no one can know for sure what their future will hold.
-Instead of talking about it, most people just push aside the thoughts of potentially needing to relocate to a more appropriate living arrangement.
+But instead of talking about it, most people just push aside the thoughts of potentially needing to relocate.
 While addressing the questions outright may cause anxiety or uncomfortable conversations, not dealing with them creates even more internal stress and anxiety.
-It is this stress and anxiety, according to many studies, that actually accelerates unhealthy aging and disease processes.

-The answer: Plan ahead and create a game plan for the “what ifs” of life.
-Address the questions, concerns, fears, and uncertainties head on.
+Plan ahead and create a game plan for the “what ifs” of life.
+Address the questions, concerns, fears, and uncertainties head-on.
 Talk with your family and meet with your financial advisor.
 Research both independent and supportive housing options.
 Be proactive rather than reactive so you can focus your attention on living more fully today instead of worrying about the future.

 Question 2: When is the best time to move?

 There is not a one-size-fits-all answer to this question either.
 The short answer is simply: Before you ‘need’ to.
 You see, too many people are relocating reactively instead of proactively.
 They choose not to deal with the questions of life mentioned above in the first part of the article.
 Instead, they wait until they (and their home) are in poor condition and they move out of necessity instead of by choice.

 Studies show that people who move involuntarily have significantly increased levels of depression and show steeper declines in physical health than do those who relocate voluntarily.
 It may make sense to consider market conditions and housing availability in your decision about when to move, however, your health and perceived future healthcare needs should be the highest priority.